 Colors may vary in intensity and application, ranging in value or schemes.
 Broad passages of open color, applied much like a primer, are the first backdrop, the foundation on which images emerge, off which a scene unfolds.
 Paint is often applied thickly, slashed-about with thick brush or knife, or manipulated with fingers.
 Then, too, thinned paint is applied through more fluid arrangements, or is allowed to drip spontaneously, creating rainbow or rain-washed effects.
 As colors move, merge and overlap, the finished product is often one of chance, but controlled by the artist's wielding hand.
 Drawings, too, assume a similar development, as pencil and pastel smears, washes, and line-incisions are applied with layers and overlays, modeled on a paper surface.

 Be true to your experiences, true to yourself, I plead, and don't flinch.
 Paint it like you meant it.

 B.A.
 Degree, Art History, Seton Hall University, South Orange, N.J.

 M.A.
 Degree, Fine Arts, Montclair State College, Upper Montclair, N.J.

 *More Flowers?
-This is the question I raise again with cynicism when I see the endless calls for “artists” to submit work of the floral genre, as if something will come of it.
-And, again, these exercises are requested to be completed through photography only—no painting, no sculpture, no drawing.
+This is the question I raise again with cynicism when I see the endless calls for artists to submit work of the floral genre, as if something new will come of it.
+And, again, these exercises are requested to be completed through photography only, No painting, no sculpture, no drawing is the command.
 Simpletons who produce and promote this mundane, uneventful product not only lack the vision to move beyond floral shop, but are also devoid of the imaginative power to create a composition from scratch.
 To rely on the camera as an instrument is, well, safer, less daring.
 To keep delving into flowers is, well, safe and less daring.

 And I cringe when I think that somewhere, somehow a winner will be declared.
 My senses can stand the pain no longer.